navpil/generics-are-hard/README.md

 `List<String>` and `List<Integer>` with this technique, because of erasure.
 Now have a look at `TypeReference` and how it works in `TypeReferenceFavourites`.
 This is not very straightforward, but it's nice and it works.

-However be aware that generics are reified anyway - there is no magic, so please read comments for `TypeReferencesAreNotPerfect`.
+However be aware that generics are erased anyway - there is no magic, so please read comments for `TypeReferencesAreNotPerfect`.

 ## wildcards